 6. Fire protection

 Have you thought about what your fire protection system will look like?
-While not a legal requirement (unless your fire risk assessment says it is!) the safety of your staff should be a primary concern when designing the building.
+While not a legal requirement – the safety of your staff should be a primary concern when designing the building.

-If it turns out that you do need a sprinkler system (or you just install one because you want one) the fire sprinkler heads are added at regular intervals according to the BS9251, while the sprinkler system pipework would then need to be connected either to a direct water supply from the mains or from a water storage tank with a fire pump set.
+If you’re fitting a sprinkler system, the fire sprinkler heads are added at regular intervals according to the BS9251, while the sprinkler system pipework would then need to be connected either to a direct water supply from the mains or from a water storage tank with a fire pump set.